 2017 FT102 orbits the sun every 386 days (1.06 years), coming as close as 0.98 AU and reaching as far as 1.10 AU from the sun.
-Based on its brightness and the way it reflects light, 2017 FT102 is probably between 0.02 to 0.10 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to a school bus.
+Based on its brightness and the way it reflects light, 2017 FT102 is probably between 0.022 to 0.100 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to a school bus or smaller.

 2017 FT102's orbit is 0.00 AU from Earth's orbit at its closest point.
 This means that its orbit is relatively close to Earth's orbit.